Beatty solutions of almost Golomb functional equations: Introduction

 \end{theorem}

 This Beatty solution begins

+Writing $u(n)=\fl{n/\!\sqrt{2}}$ for \href{https://oeis.org/A049472}{\texttt{A049472}}, this solution is $a(n)=u(n{+}1)$.
 The two solutions agree on $[1,11]$ and diverge at $n=12$, where the greedy repeats the value~$8$ (run of length~$2$), while the Beatty moves to~$9$ (run of length~$1$).
-This is possible because the constraint at $n=12$ applies at position $f(12)=a(12)+a(11)$, which is $16$ for the greedy and~$17$ for the Beatty.
+This is possible because the constraint at $n=12$ applies at position $S(12)=a(12)+a(11)$, which is $16$ for the greedy and~$17$ for the Beatty.
 Both sequences thus satisfy the equation at $n=12$, but with the constraint applied at different positions, allowing divergence of the two solutions from that point on.

-In the rest of the paper, $a_{\mathrm{G}}$ and $a_{\mathrm{B}}$ denote the greedy and the canonical Beatty solutions for the case $r=2$.
-Otherwise $a$ is generic and is made precise by the context.
-The table below compares the two solutions and their constrained positions $S_{n}=a(n)+a(n{-}1)$ near the first divergence point.